Tips for visitors

 The Kidcity Bookstore

 We have a small bookshop at the museum where we sell our absolute favorite children’s books & tshirts.
 Generally speaking, we think there are few problems in the world that couldn’t be solved by a good read-aloud.
-Here are a few of our top book suggestions and which Kidcity staffer loves them: Barn Dance (Caroline/operations); Roxaboxen (Cait/retired); Seven Silly Eaters (Matt/exhibits); When Dinosaurs Came With Everything (Jen/admin); Possum Come a Knockin’ (Scott/exhibits); and Click, Clack, Moo: Cows that Type (Carl/operations).
+Here are a few of our top book suggestions and which Kidcity staffer loves them: The Spider & The Fly (Sioux/operations); Roxaboxen (Cait/retired); Seven Silly Eaters (Matt/exhibits); When Dinosaurs Came With Everything (Jen/admin); Possum Come a Knockin’ (Scott/exhibits); and Click, Clack, Moo: Cows that Type (Carl/operations).
 Plus, our bookstore sells original Kidcity t-shirts for both adults and children, designed by the amazingly talented Scott Kessel.

 Members from Other Children’s Museums